fangq/iso2mesh/README.txt

  volumetric mesh generation from a closed surface, shortcut for surf2mesh inputs and outputs are similar to those defined in surf2mesh

+==== function img=s2v(node,face,div) ====
+ img=s2v(node,face,div)
+ shortcut for surf2vol, coverting a surface to a volumetric image
+ input:
+	 node: node list of the triangular surface, 3 columns for x/y/z
+	 face: triangle node indices, each row is a triangle
+	 div:  division number along the shortest edge of the mesh (resolution) if not given, div=50
+ output:
+	 img: a volumetric binary image at position of ndgrid(xi,yi,zi)

 ==== function newnode=sms(node,face,iter,alpha) ====
  newnode=sms(node,face,iter,useralpha)
  simplified version of surface mesh smoothing